jwwylie1/pitwall/README.md

 # 🏁 Pitwall

-A full-stack Formula 1 radio message transcription and explanation application.
+A full-stack Formula 1 race review application.
 Pitwall uses AI to transcribe F1 team radio communications and translate technical jargon into understandable explanations for fans.
+The Lap Visualization Tool also replays any lap frmo any race using real-time telemetry.

 ## ✨ Features

 - **Audio Transcription**: Converts F1 radio messages to text using faster-whisper
 - **Technical Translation**: Explains F1 terminology and technical concepts in plain language using a fine-tuned Mistral model
+- **Lap Visualization**: Replays selected drivers' laps using multiple telemetry points each second
 - **Modern Interface**: Clean React frontend for easy interaction
-- **Real-time Processing**: FastAPI backend for fast audio processing

 ---

 ## 🚀 Getting Started

-These instructions will help you get the project running locally on your machine.
+These instructions will help you get the project running locally on your machine.<br/>
+Alternatively, check out https://f1-pitwall.vercel.app to see an online version.
+> Note: The radio explainer tool does not work online as the AI is not hosted remotely.

 ### ✅ Prerequisites